AhnafNabil/Jenkins-Labs/Lab 03/README.md

     ![alt text](https://github.com/Konami33/Jenkins-Labs/raw/main/Lab%2003/images/image-14.png)

-    - You can also check the build history of the agent node you have create.
+    - You can also check the build history of the agent node that you have created.

     ![alt text](https://github.com/Konami33/Jenkins-Labs/raw/main/Lab%2003/images/image-15.png)